-I find strong heterogeneous response to the Wells Fargo scandal across different race groups.
-For non-Hispanic White mortgage borrower, being exposed to the Wells Fargo scandal leads to 1.447-percentage-point increase in the probability of choosing a FinTech lender.
-The increase is larger for Hispanic White borrowers, which is a 2.618-percentagepoints increase.
-The treatment effects are the strongest for Asian and Hawaiian or Other Pacific Islander borrowers.
-However, for African American and Native American borrowers, the treatment effect of the exposure to the Wells Fargo scandal is smaller, and not statistically significant.
-The results seem to suggest that African American and Native American borrowers do not respond significantly to the Wells Fargo scandal.
+I also find significant heterogeneous responses to the Wells Fargo scandal across different race groups in the CDDF estimation results.
+In column (4), for non-Hispanic White mortgage borrower, being exposed to the Wells Fargo scandal leads to 1.447-percentagepoint increase in the probability of choosing a FinTech lender.
+However, as shown in column (5), for African American, the treatment effect of the exposure to the Wells Fargo scandal is smaller, and not statistically significant.
+The results are consistent with the OLS evidence in columns (1)-(3).
+Altogether, the results seem to suggest that African American borrowers do not respond significantly to the Wells Fargo scandal.